shubham-chatterjee-mst/shubham-chatterjee-mst.github.io/README.md

 # Personal Website

+Code for my website.
 A modern, responsive, and dynamic website for showcasing course materials and academic content.
 Built using the [al-folio](https://github.com/alshedivat/al-folio) theme with custom modifications for course management.

 ## ✨ Features